 Harvey has also contributed numerous chapters and articles to books and journals including ‘The Ghost in the Machine’ in The Ashgate Research Companion to Paranormal Culture (Ashgate, 2013), ‘Framing the Word’ in Bible, Art, Gallery (Sheffield Academic Press, 2012), ‘Visual Culture’ in The Handbook of Research Methods in Religious Studies (Routledge, 2011), and ‘The Bible and Art in Wales’ in Imaging the Bible in Wales (University of Wales Press, 2010).
 He has also convened conferences including, most recently, ‘The Noises of Art: Audiovisual Practice in History, Theory and Culture’ (Aberystwyth University/The Courtauld Institute of Art, London, 2013), and delivered keynote and other scholarly papers at conferences held in the UK, Europe, and USA.

 In his art practice, Harvey explores non-iconic attitudes to visualization and sonic articulations of religion through an engagement with visual, textual, and audible sources, theological and cultural ideas, and systemic and audiovisualogical processes.
-His visual work, exhibited in the UK and USA, is discussed in The Pictorial Bible series publications (School of Art, 2016/07 and National Library of Wales, 2000).
-Harvey’s sound art work is available through The Aural Bible series of publications, including The Bible in Translation/Y Beibl Mewn Cyfieithiad and R B V E Ǝ T N Ƨ O A E (National Screen & Sound Archive of Wales, 2017 and 2015), and on his sound website.
+His visual work, exhibited in the UK and USA, is discussed in The Pictorial Bible series publications (School of Art, 2016 and 2007; National Library of Wales, 2000).
+Harvey’s sound art work is available through The Aural Bible series of publications, including: The Biblical Record / Y Record Beiblaidd, The Bible in Translation/Y Beibl Mewn Cyfieithiad and R B V E Ǝ T N Ƨ O A E (National Screen & Sound Archive of Wales, 2019, 2017, and 2015), and on his sound website.

-Presently, Harvey is Co-ordinator of eye(aɪ)–ear(ɪə(r)) a research group investigating the interrelationship of image, sound, and word.
+From 2011 to 2018, Harvey was Co-ordinator of eye(aɪ)–ear(ɪə(r)) a research group investigating the interrelationship of image, sound, and word.
 From 1999 to 2013, he was Director of the Centre for Studies in the Visual Culture of Religion.
 He has been a member of the Advisory boards for the journal of Biblical Reception (2010), the International Advisory Board of the Material Religion journal, USA/UK (2005–9), and the Institute of Studies in Sacred Architecture, USA (2003).

 Harvey teaches on the BA (Hons.)
 Fine Art, BA (Hons.)
 Art History, MA Fine Art, MA Art History, MPhil.
 Art History, PhD Fine Art, and PhD Art History schemes.
 His teaching curriculum and research supervision covers the visual and sonic culture of religion, sound art and culture, image and text, religion and photography, religious architecture, contemporary art, art in Wales, and the practice of sound art, painting, and drawing.

 Harvey has served on Aberystwyth University’s Research Ethics Committee.
-He is also been a member of the Institute for Literature, Languages & the Creative Arts Research Committee.
+He is also been a member of the Faculty of Arts and Social Science Research Committee.
 At the School of Art, he has been Research Developer, Postgraduate Co-ordinator, Chair of the Collections Committee, and a Personal Tutor.